 The beach can get very busy, especially during summer weekends, but the atmosphere overall is very welcoming and protective.

-Cobblers is also the beach where the annual Sydney Skinny Ocean Swim was held, a short nude swimming race to raise funds for Dr Charlie Teo’s cancer research.
+Cobblers is also the beach where the annual Sydney Skinny Ocean Swim was held, a short nude swimming race to raise funds for Dr Charlie Teo’s research efforts.